 Go for recipes and cooking techniques that need cheaper ingredients

 The internet is awash with cheap and healthy options, from household names like Jamie Oliver to Thrifty Lesley, who offers advice on eating on just £1 per person per day.
 These are excellent resources on finding tasty recipes on a budget, but also get you more clued up on how to save money consistently with your food.

 Using these as well as social media sites such as Pinterest and Instagram for cheap, budget food inspiration will open you up to thrifty secrets.
-You could reappraise previously scorned ingredients such as powdered mashed potatoes, tinned salmon and corned beef, or discover exotic dirt-cheap ingredients like fenugreek.
+You could revisit ingredients that have fallen out of fashion, such as powdered mashed potatoes, tinned salmon and corned beef.
+Or, discover exotic yet cheap ingredients like fenugreek.

 Grow (and make) your own

 Better yet, create your own food.
-Fruit, vegetables and herbs are all things you can grow in your garden, which will have more nutritional value than anything you buy in the shops.
-Some may be difficult to pull off, but there’s an abundance of easy options even beginners can try.
+Fruit, vegetables and herbs are all things you can grow yourself, no matter how much outdoor space you have.
+Because growing your own means you eat your produce at its freshest, it'll have more nutritional value than anything you buy in the shops.
+Some things may be difficult to grow successfully, but there’s an abundance of easy options even beginners can try.